KILLING KATIE, UNQUALIFIED 2 & OUTDATED postponed

 Another way to watch CRUNCH TIME

 As they say ‘the show must go on’ and our committed cast and crew staged a special performance for a broadcast quality recording.
 Offered exclusively to CRUNCH TIME ticket holders, for a tax-deductible donation of your ticket price you can still enjoy David Williamson’s final play from the safety and comfort of your own home.
-Felt by many arts organisations, the impact of cancelling performances is substantial and, as always, we are so grateful for your support.
-Should you choose this generous option, we will be in contact with viewing details, including a password protected link, in the near future.
+Should you choose this generous option, we will be in contact with viewing details including a password protected link.

 If the above options are not suitable, we will of course arrange a ticket refund as soon as possible.

 If you’ve purchased tickets for multiple shows, we completely understand you may want to select more than one option, e.g. donate your KENNY tickets and convert your HONOUR tickets to a credit voucher, and we can process this for you too.

 While we are stretched to capacity, and the situation continues to change, we would really appreciate if you could hold off contacting us about future shows.
 We will continue to act on advice from the Australian Government Department of Health and Live Performance Australia, the national peak body for the live performance industry, keeping you up to date with any changes affecting Ensemble Theatre.